Signature vs anomaly-based detection

 The main advantage is the detection of any unusual activity, be it novel or not.

-The main disadvantage however is the high computing cost while training various machine learning algorithms which can pose a problem with online/realtime-processing of data.
 Besides the computing cost, anomaly-based detection is prone to a higher False Positive rate than signature-based methods, as it needs a representative normal state dataset during training phase.